qtrade-exchange/qtrade-docs/template.md

 Term | Definition
 --- | ---
 Market Currency | The currency which is bought or sold on a market (e.g. NYZO on the NYZO/BTC market).
 Base Currency | The currency which is used to buy or sell a market currency (currently BTC on all markets).
+Price is given in this currency.
 Value | The total worth of an order or trade in base currency.
-Amount | The total worth of an order or trade in market currency.
+Amount | The size of an order or trade in market currency.